 Instinct tells me to toss the peanut to the squirrel, so why don’t I do just that?
 Is it God whispering to me to toss the small gift, and, in return, me trying to rationalize another or better way?
 Perhaps.

-the end… I tossed the peanut to the squirrel and he cracked it and ate it then
+In the end… I tossed the peanut to the squirrel and he cracked it and ate it then and there.

 Hebrews 13:16 “And do not forget to do good and to share with others, for with such sacrifices God is pleased.”

-wasn’t so much an audible voice as much as it was a tangible voice inside my
+It wasn’t so much an audible voice as much as it was a tangible voice inside my head.

 There was a silence that lasted for what seemed minutes.
 The hairs on my neck began to stand on end as I felt the inevitable getting closer.
 His voice was about to penetrate again.
 In the anticipation of this, I took a deep breath.